Zylern/TGVid-Comp/README.md

 - `FFMPEG Code Change` - Change ffmpegcode through the bot itself do /help in bot pm for more info.

 ## Deploy On
+### Note: Repo is flagged by Heroku to deploy fork this repo and deploy your forked one.

 `Heroku`